 Sulforaphane Mix Microgreen Seeds

 A nutritional powerhouse combination of four heirloom seed varieties was created to provide a delicious, sulforaphane-rich microgreen growing mix.
 Smooth, mellow flavor.
 Contains Waltham 29 Broccoli, Michihili Cabbage, Purple Top Turnip & Premier Kale.
+All seeds are non-GMO & heirloom varieties.

 How To Grow Sulforaphane Mix Microgreen Seeds